-The LSF Dashboard was refreshed on 12 April 2022 to reflect the changes made to the Living Standards Framework in 2021 (and includes data up to 17 March 2022).
+The LSF Dashboard was refreshed on 12 April 2022 to reflect the changes made to the Living Standards Framework in 2021.
+The data was updated on 2 November 2022 and it includes data up to 15 September 2022.
 For more about this refresh, see the Treasury paper: The Living Standards Framework Dashboard - April 2022.

 What’s in the Dashboard?

 The LSF Dashboard provides a range of outcome indicators for each level of the LSF: